krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 **pkinit_identities**
     Specifies the location(s) to be used to find the user's X.509 identity information.
-This option may be specified multiple times.
-Each value is attempted in order until identity information is found and authentication is attempted.
+If this option is specified multiple times, the first valid value is used; this can be used to specify an environment variable (with **ENV:**\ *envvar*) followed by a default value.
 Note that these values are not used if the user specifies **X509_user_identity** on the command line.

 **pkinit_kdc_hostname**
     The presense of this option indicates that the client is willing